 Keeping agents informed is a sound strategy for improving morale and letting team members know how valued they are to your organization.

-Open communication is also vital for achieving maximum efficiency and productivity.
+Open communication is also vital for achieving maximum efficiency and productivity and agent retention.
 Keeping agents updated about their daily schedules, schedule changes, adherence data and other individual and team performance metrics enables them to perform their duties to the best of their abilities.
 Tools that improve communication between agents and their supervisors while reducing administrative burdens are doubly beneficial.

 Today’s sophisticated WFM software include real-time dashboards for agents and supervisors, as well as notification tools that minimize administrative overhead.
 This empowers agents to perform many routine schedule-related tasks without the need of older and costlier paper-based schedule distribution techniques.
 This paperless approach frees supervisors from printing and distributing schedules or manually notifying dozens or even hundreds of agents of schedule changes.
 Agents have easy access to critical information and that information is distributed in a more efficient, less costly manner.